331 - Network and Web Security - 2026

 Fahad Alotaibi.

-Fahad is a PhD student at Imperial College London under the supervision of Dr. Maffeis.
+Fahad is a Honorary Research Associate at Imperial and a Lecturer ad Najran University.
+He got his PhD from Imperial under the supervision of Dr. Maffeis.
 He received his MSc from The University of York (UK) in Cyber Security, and his BCs from Shaqra University (KSA) in Computer Science.
 Fahad’ research is focused on robusting deep learning-based security applications againsts evasion attacks and concept drift.
 Fahad is also interested in other areas such as digital forensics and ransomware prevention.

 Hall of Fame